 - Job Club, which teaches youth about the value and importance of work through job readiness training, resume writing, and career exploration.
-(In non-pandemic times, Job Club graduates work each summer on the King Street Lemonade stand on the Church Street Marketplace.)
+Look for the King Street Lemonade Stand returning in summer of 2021!

 - King Street Center Mentoring Program, allows teens to be matched with an adult mentor, as available.
 These pairs meet weekly, enjoying local community adventures.